auth0/docs/articles/link-accounts/user-initiated-linking/index.md

 function linkPasswordAccount(connection) {
   localStorage.setItem('linking','linking');

-  // Instantiates Lock, to get an id_token that will be then used to
+  // Instantiates Lock, to get a token that will be then used to
   // link the account

   var opts = {